Viewpoints about Plan design

 Three reasons CITs are gaining in popularity

-In at least one key investment category, defined contribution plan assets in collective investment trusts could surpass mutual funds in 2023.
+In at least one key investment category, assets in collective investment trusts are expected to surpass mutual funds in 2024.
 Here are some of the reasons why CITs are popular.

 Read more -